A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Methods

 Similarly, we drew iso-luminosity lines in our CMDs (Figs.\,\ref{fig:meth_test}, \ref{fig:cmds_all}).
-We calculated these using:
+We calculated these using

-For infrared (IR) and visible (VIS) data, we tested our method with SMC data from \cite{Davies18}, who have used photometry to calculate luminosities of cool SGs in the SMC by integrating over their spectral energy distributions.
-The catalog of \cite{Davies18} provides \textit{2MASS} IR photometry.
-To obtain VIS photometry we used CDS-xmatch\footnote{\url{http://cdsxmatch.u-strasbg.fr/}} to cross-correlate the \cite{Davies18} catalog with the catalog from \cite{Yang19}, which includes \textit{SkyMapper} photometry.
-Figure\,\ref{fig:meth_test} shows the correlation between the luminosity calculated by \cite{Davies18} and by our method.
+For IR and visible (VIS) data, we tested our method with SMC data from \cite{Davies18}, who used photometry to calculate luminosities of cool SGs in the SMC by integrating over their spectral energy distributions.
+The \cite{Davies18} catalog provides \textit{2MASS} IR photometry.
+To obtain VIS photometry, we used CDS-xmatch\footnote{\url{http://cdsxmatch.u-strasbg.fr/}} to cross-correlate the \cite{Davies18} catalog with \cite{Yang19} catalog, which includes \textit{SkyMapper} photometry.
+Figure\,\ref{fig:meth_test} shows the correlation between the luminosity from \cite{Davies18} and our method.
 The black line shows where the values would be equal (i.e., it is not a linear fit).
 The standard deviation of the difference in $\log (L / L_\odot)$ is 0.05 in the optical and 0.03 in the IR.
-We conclude that our method appears to accurately calculate cool SG luminosities, especially with IR data.
+We conclude that our method accurately calculates cool SG luminosities, especially with IR data.